-0 F FOREWORD 6 Professor Fiona McQueen, Chief Nursing Officer, Scottish Government and Karen Wilson Director of Nursing, Midwifery & Allied Health Professions, NHS Education for Scotland 1 1 NTRODUCTION g 1.1 Introduction to the framework 10 1.2 Why is the supervision and assessment of nursing and midwifery students changing?
-11 1.3 What are the new roles for the supervision and assessment of students?
-14 1.4 Why is a national framework for supervision and assessment needed?
+0 1 OREWORD 6 Kar fessor Fiona McQueen, Chief Nursing Officer, Scottish Government and en Wilson Director of Nursing, Midwifery & Allied Health Professions, NHS cation for Scotland Ī 1 NTRODUCTION 9 1.1 Introduction to the framework 1( 1.2 Why is the supervision and assessment of nursing and midwifery students changing?
+11 1.3 14 1.4 Why is a national framework for supervision and assessment needed?
 15 1.5 Who has this framework been developed for?
-19 TRANSITION TO THE STANDARDS FOR STUDENT SUPERVISION AND ASSESSMENT 22 2.1 What are the transitional arrangements for the supervision and assessor roles?
-23 2.2 How do mentors, sign-off mentors and practice teachers transition to become practice supervisors and practice assessors?
-26 2.3 How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
-28 3 1 PRACTICE SUPERVISORS 39 3.1 Practice Supervisors 40 3.2 Who can be a practice supervisor?
-4] 3.3 How will practice supervisors be prepared?
+19 ASSESSMENT What are the transitional arrangements for the supervision and assessor roles?
+23 2.2 How do mentors, sign-off mentors and practice teachers transition 2.3 to become practice supervisors and practice assessors?
+26 to become practice supervisors and practice assessors?
+3 1 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI 28 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS 28 39 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+28 39 40 3.1 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS Practice Supervisors 28 39 40 41 3.1 3.2 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS Practice Supervisors Who can be a practice supervisor?
+28 39 4(41 44 3.1 3.2 3.3 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS Practice Supervisors Who can be a practice supervisor?
+How will practice supervisors be prepared?
+28 39 40 41 44 46 3.1 3.2 3.3 3.4 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS Practice Supervisors Who can be a practice supervisor?
+How will practice supervisors be prepared?
+What does the NMC expect of a practice supervisor?
+28 39 40 41 44 46 47 3.1 3.2 3.3 3.4 3.5 to become practice supervisors and practice assessors?
+How do nursing and midwifery registered teachers within an AEI transition to become academic assessors?
+PRACTICE SUPERVISORS Practice Supervisors Who can be a practice supervisor?
+How will practice supervisors be prepared?
+What does the NMC expect of a practice supervisor?
+How might the practice supervisor role be undertaken in Scotland?
+26 28 39 40 41 44 46 47 48 51

+3.3 How will practice supervisors be prepared?
 44 3.4 What does the NMC expect of a practice supervisor?
 46 3.5 How might the practice supervisor role be undertaken in Scotland?
 47 3.6 What will the practice supervisor do?
-48 3.7 3.8 How will practice supervisors be supported and developed?
-What support is available for practice supervisors?
-51 51 3.9 How can practice supervisors be developed in the role?
-51 52 5.9 now can practice supervisors be developed in the role: 52
+48 3.7 How will practice supervisors be supported and developed?
+51 3.8 What support is available for practice supervisors?
+51 3.9 How can practice supervisors be developed in the role?
+52